alexfernandez/alexfernandez.github.io/2017/origins-language.md

 subtitle: 'An Exploration Of Prehistoric Linguistic Phases'
 footer: Published on 2017-08-21.
   [Comments, suggestions?](https://twitter.com/pinchito/)
+abstract: |
+  The origins of language are reviewed from the perspectives of phonology, phonotactics and information content.
+  A few well-defined evolutionary steps (or language eras) are proposed: monosyllabic words with a single consonant, monosyllabic words with two consonants, monosyllabic words with vowels and finally polysyllabic words.
+  The available evidence for this evolutionary path is reviewed from several perspectives, including comparative linguistics, paleoanthropology and genetics.
+  A number of alternative evolutionary paths in the literature are also discussed.
+  Finally, two artificial languages are proposed to illustrate the expressive power of the earliest language eras:
+  Singlecon and Doublecon.
 ---

 ![Cave people in Bhimbetka.](pics/origins-cave-people.jpg "Cave paintings, Bhimbetka, source: https://commons.wikimedia.org/wiki/File:Cave21.jpg")